soroushomidvar/WebTableX-GXJoin/readme.md

 ## Citation

-If you have used the codes in this repository, kindly cite the following paper:
+If you have used the codes in this repository, we would appreciate it if you cite the relevant paper(s) for those parts:

-> Omidvartehrani, Soroush, Arash Dargahi Nobari, and Davood Rafiei.
+> GXJoin: Omidvartehrani, Soroush, Arash Dargahi Nobari, and Davood Rafiei.
 "GXJoin: Generalized Cell Transformations for Explainable Joinability."
 European Conference on Advances in Databases and Information Systems.
 Cham: Springer Nature Switzerland, 2024.

 >  WebTableX paper: TBD